 Our longitudinal data over the spell 2010 to 2016-17 are instructive here.
 Debt has exploded over the period: median amounts have increased by a factor of 1.5, and more importantly, they have grown much faster than incomes and wealth.
 For households in the first asset tercile, and for Dalits, the debt/asset ratio is of particular concern (see Figure 1 and Figure 2).
 For both groups, the distribution is much more spread out to the right, reflecting worrying levels of financial fragility.
 The debt service – the share of their income that households spend for debt repayment – is also revealing: the average amount is 48 percent, and the median amount is 22 percent.

-Figure 1 and 2 around here